yoember/yoember.github.io/index.md

 We have to generate two other components what we gonna use in this page.
 Actually we will use only one component, but inside that component we will use an other component.
 This part is a little bit advance, I don't have a detailed explanation here, but you can copy paste the code and try out.
 I would suggest, you should play with this code, try to understand.
 However, don't forget, if you have any question, don't hesitate to ping me on Slack or on Twitter.

-Run Ember-CLI commands in your terminal.
+Run Ember CLI commands in your terminal.

 ```
 $ ember g component seeder-block